Ludophilia/Minishell/docs/parser.md

 	- creates the file `Fate Apocrypha - 01.mkv` if it does not exist
 	- prints `my_downloader: command not found`
 	- exit status: 127

+#### Parser notes: again, whitespaces semantics are disabled

+- `echo hello     world`
+	- 2 args
+	- prints `hello world`

+- `echo "hello     world"`
+	- 1 arg
+	- prints `hello     world`

+- `echo "\"hello     world\""`
+	- 1 arg
+	- prints `"hello     world"`

+- `echo"hello""world"`
+	- `echohelloworld: command not found`
+	- 0 arg: WHAT THE FORK?
+	- Quotes are definitely not separators, whitespaces still are, even when quotes are present.

+- `echo "hello""world"`
+	- prints `helloworld`
+	- 1 arg: WHAT THE...
+PORK?
+	- `"hello""world"` becomes one argument?
+There is one white spaces between the command and the argument for sure but...

+- `echo " hello""world" again`
+	- 2 args
+	- prints ` helloworld again`
+	- `" hello""world"` is still one arg, `again` another, the split is done on the whitespaces that are not within quotes.

+- `echo " hello""world"again`
+	- 1 arg
+	- prints ` helloworldagain`
+	- Again, the split is done, on the whitespaces that are not within quotes.

 #### Errors